Australia's big supermarket chains are facing a backlash this Easter over the use of palm oil in their home brand hot cross buns.

 SBS has contacted Coles for comment.

-Recently, a survey of more than 70 brands by Ethical Consumer magazine and charity Rainforest Foundation UK ranked the most and least green easter chocolates, based on their use of palm oil.
+Recently, by Ethical Consumer magazine and charity Rainforest Foundation UK ranked the most and least green easter chocolates, based on their use of palm oil.